BioCUCKOO/VTL/README.md

 * Matplotlib
 * Numba

-## The description of VTL source codes
+## The description of VTL source codes and files

 * vtl.py